-Additionally, Mr. Azzara serves as Chair of the firm’s Technology Committee.
-A native of Watertown, Connecticut, he now lives in the North Hills of Pittsburgh with his wife and children.
+Outside of his legal practice, Chris is an avid golfer and skier and enjoys live music, cooking, and traveling.
+A native of Watertown, Connecticut, Mr. Azzara now lives in the North Hills of Pittsburgh with his wife and two children.

 Successfully represented Fortune 500 company in collection matters involving the reclamation of hundreds of thousands of dollars.